Climate change - driving forces

 GDP had been strongly increasing up to the start of the economic crisis in 2008.
 However, from 2009 onwards, EU GDP was already slowly recovering and GDP surpassed the level of before the crisis in 2014.
 The large drop in GHG emissions in 2009 is clearly related to the economic recession, but the overall decreasing trend in GHG emissions can certainly not be attributed to a fall in economic activity.
 In fact, there is a clear divergence, or decoupling, between economic activity and GHG emissions, resulting in a strong downward trend in the GHG emission intensity of economic activity, measured as GHG emissions per unit of GDP.

 To better understand the driving forces behind the reduction in GHG emissions, we need to look in more detail at the sources of these GHG emissions and the underlying human activities.
-Figure 4 shows the GHG emissions broken down by source sectors as defined by the Intergovernmental Panel on Climate Change (IPCC).
-International aviation is included in all graphs and statistics presenting totals and GHG emissions from transport in this article, although it is officially reported as memo item in the GHG inventories.
+Figure 4 shows the GHG emissions broken down by source sectors as defined by the Intergovernmental Panel on Climate Change (IPCC) reported to UNFCCC.
+International aviation is included in all graphs and statistics presenting totals and GHG emissions from transport in this article, although it is officially reported as memo item in the GHG emission inventories.

 Overall, GHG emissions have been declining, and this also holds for most source sectors (see Figure 5).
-However, there is one exception; GHG emissions from transport, including international aviation, have increased by 231 million tonnes, or 32 %, compared with 1990.
+However, there is one exception; GHG emissions from fuel combustion in transport, including international aviation, have increased by 241 million tonnes, or 33 %, compared with 1990.
 The largest absolute decrease in emissions occurred in the fuel combustion by energy industries, which mainly produce electricity, heat and derived fuels.
 An impressive change in both absolute and relative terms can be seen for fuel combustion in manufacturing industries and construction.
-Fugitive emissions from fuels shows a large relative change, but the share in the overall total is much less, as shown in Figure 4, and hence the absolute change is smaller.
+Fugitive emissions from fuels show a large relative change, but the share in the overall total is much less, as shown in Figure 4, and hence the absolute change is smaller.

-In the remainder of this article we will look at the source sectors in more detail and try to unravel what is behind these changes.
+The remainder of this article looks at the source sectors in more detail and explains what is behind these changes.
 In case of a fall in emissions, it may be that the activity itself takes place less often, or it may be that the GHG efficiency of the activity has improved.
 Improved GHG efficiency means that per standard amount of the activity, for example producing one product or processing one kilogram of waste, fewer GHG are emitted than before.

 There has not been a steady change in the GHG emissions, as Figure 6 shows.
 In the first years after 1990, GHG emissions fell somewhat, which was likely due to the reforms and structural changes in eastern European countries.
 The increase in the availability of natural gas also promoted the switch from coal-fired electricity plants to gas-fired plants.
 However, after 2000, the starting level was nearly attained again within four years due to the economic boom.
 The large downturn only really started just ahead of the economic recession around 2008, aided by the increase in the share of renewables in the energy mix, among other factors.